Welcome to the Discovery Middle School Band Program!

 Murray lives in South Bend with his wife Gail and two children Evelyn and Ian.
 He plays professionally in the area for Musical Arts Indiana, the Twin Cities Jazz Orchestra and local rock band Lightly Sauced.

-Ms. Weirich teaches the Symphonic Band at Discovery and team teaches Honors and 6th Grade Bands with Mr. Weaver, while also assisting Mrs. Oppenheim with orchestra classes.
-She also leads the After School Jazz Orchestra at Penn High School.
-Ms. Weirich works as a music and visual staff member with the Penn Marching Kingsmen and the Elkhart Central Blazer Brigade.
+Ms. Weirich teaches the Symphonic Band at Discovery and team teaches Honors and 6th Grade Bands with Mr. Weaver, while also assisting Mrs. Oppenheim with the Concert and Beginning Orchestras.
+She leads the After School Jazz Orchestra at Penn High School.
+Ms. Weirich works as a music and visual staff member with the Penn Marching Kingsmen, spending the 2019 season primarily with the Saxophone section.

 Ms. Weirich studied piano with Dr. Kate Boyd at Butler University.
 She also studied horn with Dr. Gail Lewis.
 Ms. Weirich was a member of the Butler University Wind Ensemble, Symphony Orchestra, Ballet Orchestra, Jazz Combo, Marching Band, Basketball Band, student brass ensembles, and was an active accompanist.
 She also served as a teaching fellow for the Butler Community Arts School, teaching a studio of 15 private piano students and assisting with Music for Little Bulldogs, a beginner group piano class.

 As an avid participant and supporter of the marching arts, Ms. Weirich marched mellophone with the Troopers Drum & Bugle Corps for the 2015, 2016, and 2017 seasons.
-She worked on the brass staff for the Pioneer Drum & Bugle Corps for the 2018 season and will be a brass intern with the Mandarins Drum & Bugle Corps for the upcoming 2019 season.
+She worked on the brass staff for the Pioneer Drum & Bugle Corps in 2018 and with the Mandarins Drum & Bugle Corps in 2019.
 While living in Indianapolis, Ms. Weirich worked with two-time ISSMA Scholastic Class B state champions, the Danville Marching Warriors.

 At Butler University, Ms. Weirich served as Vice President of the National Association for Music Education-Butler University Chapter and Corresponding Secretary of the Zeta Chapter of Sigma Alpha Iota.
 Ms. Weirich spent a semester abroad at the Piteå Musikhögskolan studying piano and conducting, while actively performing in several ensembles, including the inaugural Arctic Brass Quintet.

-Carol lives in Elkhart and enjoys listening to podcasts, going to the movies, watching documentaries on Netflix, and spending free time in Chicago and Indianapolis.
+Carol lives in Granger and enjoys listening to podcasts, going to the movies, watching documentaries on Netflix, and spending free time in Chicago, Indianapolis, and southern Michigan.